 South American tree, also known as Bursera graveolens.
 Translates as holy stick from Spanish.
 Palo santo is a popular material for gourds because its naturally sweet, fragrant and unique smelling wood contributes to the flavor of mate.

-Sticks in Spanish.
+Stems in Spanish.
 Palos are one of the optional components of yerba mate cut and come from grinded stems of the plant.
-Palos add lightness, woodiness and sweetness to mate.
-Yerba mate cut that contains palos is called con palo and yerba mate cut that doesn’t contain palos is called sin palo.
+Stems add lightness, woodiness and sweetness to mate.
+Yerba mate cut that contains stems is called con palo and yerba mate cut that doesn’t contain stems is called sin palo.

-Dust or powder in Spanish.
-Polvo is one of the optional components of yerba mate cut.
+Powder or dust in Spanish.
+Powder is one of the optional components of yerba mate cut.
 Polvo consists of the smallest particles of leaves and stems and it usually contributes to a more thick, dense and full-bodied mate.

 Top part of calabash.
 Porongo is usually used as a term to describe calabash gourds that are made from top part of calabash and have thicker walls and distinctive shape with narrow neck and wide opening.
 In Brazil, similarly shaped gourds are called cuias.